sylhare/sylhare.github.io/_posts/2021/2021-05-01-Multiple-repository-and-ssh-key.md

   - The normal GitHub host: `Host github.com`
   - With a hyphen after: `Host github.com-private`

-It is small drawback, as the ssh key can't be contextually.
-It will make sense in the usage part.
+It is small drawback, as the ssh key can't be contextually by the folder it's called from.
+Confused as to how it works?
+It will make sense in the usage part, as long as the `HostName` is still `github.com`, the host doesn't matter much.

 ## Local Git configuration